-Enormous Fire Breaks Out in Paris' Notre Dame Cathedral
+Huge Fire Breaks Out in Paris' Famous Notre Dame Cathedral

-A huge fire appears to have broken out in Paris’ Notre Dame, the world-famous, 850-year-old cathedral.
+A huge fire has broken out in Paris’ Notre Dame, the world-famous, 850-year-old cathedral on Monday.

 A Paris fire department spokesperson told Reuters that the area was being cleared and a large-scale operation was underway to address the blaze.
+The Associated Press is reporting that Paris police say the cause of the fire is unknown and no deaths have been reported.
+There is no information about any injuries.

+Reports are circulating that French police say the fire was an accident caused by ongoing renovations to the centuries-old cathedral.

+Mayor of Paris Anne Hidalgo released a brief statement on Twitter saying that firefighters are “trying to control the flames,” and asked people to avoid the area.

 Videos and images of the enormous fire engulfing the medieval Catholic cathedral have flooded social media.
 In them, enormous plumes of smoke can be seen erupting from the cathedral, with flames leaping up to its bell towers and steeple.
-Currently, there is no information about any injuries.
+A church spokesperson told the AP that the whole of the cathedrals frame is on fire and television network France 24 is reporting that “the roof has entirely collapsed.”

 Here are a few of the many social media posts documenting the fire.